vindolin/selecta/README.rst

     optional arguments:
-      -h, --help            show this help message and exit -i, --revert-order    revert the order of the lines -b, --remove-bash-prefix
+      -h, --help            show this help message and exit -i, --reverse-order   reverse the order of the lines -b, --remove-bash-prefix
                             remove the numeric prefix from bash history -z, --remove-zsh-prefix